The Farewell // A Tear Jerker (But Great For Learning Chinese)

 Porter: Oh your cousin’s.
 Is he also returning from America?

 Along with being a good film to learn Chinese this show also offers lots of valuable insights into Chinese culture.
-Especially relating to family and how traditions and customs compare to the west.
+Especially relating to family and how traditions and customs compare to the West.

 Looking for more online content to learn Chinese, how about the Chinese drama series Ode to Joy?